awsdocs/aws-freertos-docs/doc_source/userguide/dev-mode-key-provisioning.md

 First, perform the steps in [Configuring the FreeRTOS demos](freertos-prereqs.md#freertos-configure), but skip the last step \(that is, don't do *To format your AWS IoT credentials*\)\.
 The net result should be that the `demos/include/aws_clientcredential.h` file has been updated with your settings, but the `demos/include/aws_clientcredential_keys.h` file has not\.

 Demo Project Configuration
-Open the Hello World MQTT demo as described in the guide for your board in [Board\-specific getting started guides](getting-started-guides.md) \.
+Open the coreMQTT Mutual Authentication demo as described in the guide for your board in [Board\-specific getting started guides](getting-started-guides.md) \.
 In the project, open the file `aws_dev_mode_key_provisioning.c` and change the definition of `keyprovisioningFORCE_GENERATE_NEW_KEY_PAIR`, which is set to zero by default, to one:

 ```
 #define keyprovisioningFORCE_GENERATE_NEW_KEY_PAIR 1